zetaops/pyoko/README.md

 - AND queries by using filter() and exclude() methods.
 - Query chaining and caching.
 - Automatic Solr schema creation / update (one way migration).
-- One-To-One relations.
+- One-To-One, ManyToMany and ManyToOne relations with auto denormalization

 #### Work in progress ####
-- ManyToMany and ManyToOne relations with auto denormalization
-- Pythonic APIs for Solr's extensive query features.
+- Row level access control, permission based cell filtering.

 #### Planned ####
-- Row level access control, permission based cell filtering.
+- More pythonic APIs for Solr's extensive query features.
 - Custom and backwards migrations.
 - Auto retry of failed writes (on strongly consistent buckets).
 - Automatic versioning on write-once buckets.